 - Exposed roof trusses highlighted through the use of purposeful accent lighting

-- Industrial style windows and doors to ensure the history of the building is remembered
+- Industrial-style windows and doors ensure the history of the building is remembered

-We stripped back the building to its bare structure, added insulation, introduced new services such as underfloor heating, cleaned and re-pointed the brickwork, installed new windows (including the insertion of the glass box drawing light from the ‘hidden’ roof terrace above) and finally, added all the interior specification finishes to the floors and walls, including the feature staircase leading to the new roof terrace and the polished plaster to the bedroom enlightening the bedroom access pathway.
+We stripped the building back to its bare structure, added insulation and introduced new services such as underfloor heating.
+We also cleaned and re-pointed the brickwork, and installed new windows (including the insertion of the glass box drawing light from the hidden roof terrace above).
+Plus, we added interior specification finishes to the floors and walls, including the feature staircase that leads to the new roof terrace, as well as polished plaster in the bedroom to enlighten the access pathway.

 Ranked in Homify’s Top Ten of Britain’s most beautiful homes.

-The selection of interior finishes ensured that this once unloved building became a truly unique, modern and sought-after pair of dwellings.
+The selection of interior finishes ensured that this once unloved building was transformed into a unique, modern and sought-after pair of dwellings.

-Sparse use of colour – the red kitchen units with light counter-top – inject warmth into an otherwise large open-plan ‘heart of the home’.
-Unfussy kitchen units with handles hidden in horizontal lines compliment the clean lines of the architectural design.
+Sparse use of colour – the red kitchen units with light worktops – injects warmth into an otherwise large, open-plan heart of the home.
+Unfussy kitchen units with handles hidden in horizontal lines complement the clean angles of the architectural design.

 This project conveys the importance of architectural vision in transforming historic buildings into bespoke modern gems.
 It is also a significant part of the practice’s journey, giving us our first industry-recognised accolade in 2011.

-The building’s piece de resistance is a “hidden” roof terrace, which forms a private outdoor space without contravening conservation demands to maintain the external appearance of the building, and is accessed via a sliding glass box”
+The building’s pièce de résistance is a hidden roof terrace, which forms a private outdoor space, without contravening conservation demands.
+This maintains the external appearance of the building and is accessed via a sliding glass box.

-The ‘upside down’ layout facilitated easier access to the newly inserted roof terrace from the kitchen/living space.
+The upside down layout facilitates easier access to the newly-inserted roof terrace from the kitchen-living space.